Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

 Beyond serving as a probe, the pump laser also acts as a tuning parameter for the ordered phase \cite{ZWang2021, SDuan2021, HLiu2025}.
-Figures \blue{4(a1)}-\blue{4(a6)} show how the QP relaxation evolves with fluence at fixed temperatures.
-Below $T_{\rm DW}$, the slow component $\tau_2$ increases with fluence, peaks at a critical fluence $F_C$, and then collapses, signaling complete melting of the density-wave condensate.
+Figures \blue{4(a1)}–\blue{4(a6)} show how the QP relaxation evolves with fluence at fixed temperatures.
+Below $T_{\rm DW}$, the slow component $\tau_2$ increases with fluence, peaks at a critical fluence $F_C$, and then collapses, signaling complete melting of the density wave condensate.
 The resulting temperature-fluence phase diagram [Fig. \blue{4(b)}] shows that $F_C$ grows as the system is cooled, increasing from $\sim$5.2 {\mjcm} at 130 K to over 130 {\mjcm} at 90 K. This behavior resembles pressure-tuned suppression of the DW \cite{YHMeng2024, SXu2025NC}, but with a crucial difference: under pressure, both $T_{\rm DW}$ and the gap decrease together \cite{YHMeng2024, SXu2025NC}, while in La$_3$Ni$_2$O$_7$ optical excitation suppresses them simultaneously \cite{QYWu2025B}.
 In {\LNO}, however, light reduces $T_{\rm DW}$ while preserving the gap, yielding an enhanced ratio.
-Even at the highest fluence, the steady-state temperature rise is estimated at only $\sim$8 K (see Sec. \blue{IV} of Supplemental Material \cite{SUPPM}), far smaller than the observed $\sim$40 K suppression of $T_{\rm DW}$.
-Thus, optical excitation reshapes the free-energy landscape directly, providing a distinctly nonequilibrium pathway to control competing orders in nickelates.
+Even at the highest fluence, the steady-state temperature rise is estimated to be only $\sim$8 K (see Sec. \blue{IV} of Supplemental Material \cite{SUPPM}), substantially smaller than the observed $\sim$40 K suppression of $T_{\rm DW}$.
+While thermal effects may contribute partially, the discrepancy indicates that simple laser heating alone cannot account for the observed behavior.
+These results therefore indicate a substantial nonequilibrium contribution to the photoinduced suppression of the DW order, providing a distinctly nonequilibrium pathway to tune ordered states in nickelates.